 Blake Cochrane OAM

-Blake Cochrane OAM is a three-time Paralympian, multiple Paralympic medallist, and two-time world champion in the pool.
-He is currently on track to represent Australia at his fourth Paralympic Games in 2020.
+Blake Cochrane OAM is a four-time Paralympian, multiple Paralympic medallist, and two-time world champion in the pool.

 Having recently completed a degree in Clinical Exercise Science at the University of the Sunshine Coast, Blake is looking to use his qualification and significant experience as an elite athlete to become an Exercise Physiologist.

-As a long-standing member and leader within the Paralympic community, Blake is one of three team captains within the Australian Para-swimming team, and has been an active member of the Australian Swimmers Association since 2011.
+As a long-standing member and leader within the Paralympic community, Blake has been an active member of the Australian Swimmers Association since 2011.

 Blake has served on Paralympics Australia’s Athlete Commission since its inception in May 2017 and is an active member of its Policies, Procedures and Public Statements subcommittee.